the-florist/wordle/docs/README.md

 The purpose of this program is to solve the wordle, in both an independent and interactive format.
-In independent mode, the user provides a word for the computer to guess, and the computer will use (----- analysis) to guess the word.
-In interactive mode, the computer will generate a hidden word and the user will have to guess the word.
+In independent mode, the user provides a word for the computer to guess, and the computer will use a ranking algorithm to guess the word (see the "best start" function below).
+In interactive mode, the computer will generate a hidden word and the user will guess the word.
 In this mode, the user can either supply their own first word, or they can use a good first word recommended by the computer.

-This program is written in three main sections.
-First the program sets all of the variables and arrays that it will need at the start, and scans in the complete list of acceptable wordle words.
-Then the program asks the user which mode they would like to play in.
-Then the user will enter one of two subroutines:

-1. Independent.
-Here, the user will first enter a word for the computer to guess ---

-2. Interactive.
-Here,
+The computer will also provide a list of the next "best guesses" using the ranking algorithm to help the user out (currently the computer provides 5 of these hints, but this number can be easily changed.
+See line 59 in modes.cpp).

+This program is written in tree format, with four main files where most of the computation is performed.
+* wordle.cpp: this file controls the mode chosen by the user and calls the functions associated with each mode.
+* modes.cpp: this file contains the function definitions for the two main modes, sets the overall variables that those functions rely on and loops over
+the most important sub-functions, which do the bulk of the calculating and ranking work.
+* functions.cpp: this file contains all of the most important functions that modes.cpp relies upon, including the "best start" algorithm that ranks the utility of guesses and the routines which compare the current guess to the hidden word.
+* subroutines.cpp: this file contains all of the small functions that functions.cpp relies upon.
+All of the functions in this file are independent of the other files.
+It is here, and here only, that header.cpp is included (to avoid double declarations).
+In this file you can find many of the debugging tools I've written (see "debugging functionality" below) as well as functions that return comparisons between the hidden word and the guess word, and functions that eliminate candidate "best words" based on the information in current and previous guesses.

+There are a few important auxiliary files as well.
+* header.cpp: this file contains all imported c++ standard header files as well as all global variables.
+* tools/tests.cpp: this contains all testing routines that are run before commits to this program can be pushed to Github, by testing the
+output from most of the functions in subroutines.cpp for consistency.

+Below, I describe how some of the most important functions in this code work.
+If you have any questions/comments/bug reports, please reach out to me via Github or at eaf49@cam.ac.uk.
+Good luck!

+## A run in interactive mode ##

 ## The "best start" function ##